 - Based on what you now know about your person, do you need to reframe your design challenge?

-- Think about what your person's needs might be in relation to the challenge
+- Think about what your person's needs might be in relation to your challenge

-- Write or draw them on scrap paper if you want
+- Write or draw their needs on scrap paper first if you want

 - Think of a name and tagline for your app

-- Why might thinking about user needs help you create good feature ideas?
+- Why might thinking about a person's needs help you create good feature ideas?

 - Can you think of an app name that would appeal to your user?